catherine28shiro/3005project/README.md

 To use this desktop app please run the file app.py under python environment and install the packaegs listed.
 If app.py runs successfully, you will see a tkinter app window showing on your screen, and "database connected" print put out the terminal.
+In the admin login page, the admin username and password are both “admin”